 - 1) The quality of the science. - a.
-Importance of potential knowledge to the field of regenerative medicine. - b.
-Robustness of experimental plan and data analysis. - c.
-Strength of preliminary data (if applicable). - d.
-Exploration of potential problems and alternative directions. - e.
+Clear articulation of the scientific principles behind the underlying concepts. - b.
+Importance of potential knowledge to the field of regenerative medicine. - c.
+Robustness of experimental plan and data analysis. - d.
+Strength of preliminary data (if applicable). - e.
+Exploration of potential problems and alternative directions. - f.
 Innovation impact introduction of new methods, technologies, etc. - 2) The adequacy of the resources to successfully conduct the research plan. - a.
 Track record or potential of principal investigator. - b.
-Collaborators and co-investigators are appropriate to the project (if applicable).
+Collaborators and co-investigators are appropriate to the project (if applicable). - c.
+Facilities and institutional support are in place to contribute to the success of the experimental plan.